CP1401/Practicals/prac_09/README.md

 This program includes lists, functions, decision structures, repetition structures and the usual input and output.
 As always, the point is to apply what you have learned in terms of "best practice" (as best you know to date) and use the most appropriate code constructs to solve the problem.

-We want a coffee-ordering program with a menu, a fixed list of valid coffees to check user orders against, and to print the instructions for making the selected coffee.
+We want a coffee ordering program with a menu, a fixed list of valid coffees to check user orders against, and to print the instructions for making the selected coffee.
-Of course we want to be able to drink our coffee (virtually), and because some people can't decide, we'd like to be able to choose randomly from the menu.
+Of course, we want to be able to drink our coffee (virtually), and because some people can't decide, we'd like to be able to choose randomly from the menu.

 In the functions lecture, Barista Lindsay showed you how to make coffee using 4 'functions'.
 This program will use those... so make sure you've watched that video.